LibraryCarpentry/lc-overview/_episodes/01-intro-to-library-carpentry.md

 Library Carpentry workshops follow [The Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).
 Please be respectful of everyone in the workshop; we are all here to learn and support each other as we expand our knowledge.

+## Scenario: Your library needs to think about space!

+Space planning is a common project that faces libraries big, small, and in between.
+In order to make the most of the time and money that needs to be invested to make a space design project a success you will need to bring together departments from all over your library to supply expertise and data.
+You will need details about many things like your collections, how the spaces are used now, how your community wants to use your spaces and services, and how you might make adjustments in your stacks to accomodate your plans.
+We will talk about tools and strategies you can use to make your work easier, no matter what you do in the library, and how you can make the data you collect and create easier to use by others at your library now or in the future.

 ## Where are data and software skills useful in library work?